 Within a few years of Disneyland’s 1955 opening, Disney began plans for a new theme park and to develop Experimental Prototype Community of Tomorrow (EPCOT) in Florida.
 It was still under construction when Disney died in 1966.
-After Walt’s death, his brother Roy carried on the plans to finish the Florida theme park, which opened in 1971 under the name Walt Disney World.
+After Disney’s death, his brother Roy carried on the plans to finish the Florida theme park, which opened in 1971 under the name Walt Disney World.

 Walt Disney’s Wife, Children and Grandchildren

 In 1925, Disney hired an ink-and-paint artist named Lillian Bounds.
 After a brief courtship, the couple married.